pranavdubey1725/AI-VIDEO-SURVEILLANCE-ANOMALY-DETECTION-SYSTEM/README.md

 ---

-## How Each Component Works
+## Component Overview

-### Feature Extractor — ResNet50 (frozen)
+### Feature Extractor — ResNet50 (Frozen)

-Each video frame is resized to 224x224 and passed through a pretrained ResNet50, producing a 2048-dimensional feature vector.
-The weights are frozen — no fine-tuning.
-This is the standard transfer-learning approach: ImageNet features capture texture, edges, and object shapes well enough to distinguish normal from anomalous activity without retraining on surveillance data.
+Each frame is resized to 224×224 and passed through a pretrained ResNet50 to produce a 2048-dimensional feature vector.
+The weights remain frozen throughout — no fine-tuning is performed.
+This follows the standard transfer-learning approach: ImageNet features capture texture, edges, and object shapes with enough fidelity to distinguish normal from anomalous activity without retraining on surveillance-specific data.

-Pre-computing features for the entire dataset takes about 2 hours on a GPU.
-At inference time features are computed on-the-fly per video.
+Pre-computing features for the full dataset takes approximately two hours on a GPU.
+At inference time, features are computed on the fly for each uploaded video.

 ### Temporal Model — AnomalyLSTM